 Subject in every case to the limitations and provisions of this Act and of any regulations and by-laws or of any contract made by the Commission, the Commission has the same liabilities, obligations, rights and protection as in the case of common carriers.

 [18, 19.
-Repealed by No. 35 of 1997 s.
+Deleted by No. 35 of 1997 s.
 8.]

 20. Charges to be approved by Minister